SahilLodhe/Bit-Scrambling-Algorithm/README.md

 [Paper: An Encryption and Decryption Algorithm Based on Random Dynamic Hash and Bits Scrambling](https://ieeexplore.ieee.org/document/9258781)

-For any inquiries or suggestions, please contact abhinavbelhekar01@gmail.com or visit [coderabhinav.github.io](http://coderabhinav.github.io).

 ## License

 This project is licensed under the MIT License.